 .
 Keep doors locked at all times.

 .
-Draw shades and curtains whether or not you are home or not.
+Draw shades and curtains whether or not you are home.

 .
 Keep money and jewelry locked in a safe place.

 .
 Leave a light on while you are away or use a timer.